kstenerud/hyver/README.md

 On July 1st, 2019, you released two versions on track 2, and 1 version on track 3:

-- The first release on track 2 introduced necessary breaking changes.
+- The first release on track 2 introduced some new backported features.
 - The second release on track 2 introduced some small fixes and documentation changes, but no breakage.
-- The release on track 3 introduced new features, deprecated some APIs and also had some unfortunately necessary breaking changes.
+- The release on track 3 introduced new features, deprecated some APIs, and also had breaking changes.

 ```
-    2.2019.07.01.1-b
+    2.2019.07.01.1-n
     2.2019.07.01.2
     3.2019.07.01.1-bdn
 ```